gaschneider/useful-stuff/setup-backend-code-first.md

 In this step we gonna start installing the necessary packages to make our Entity Framework Code First available.

-Right click on your project level, then select `Manage nuget Packages`, in the screen opened, go to the `Browse` tab and search for `EntityFrameork`.
+Right click on your project level, then select `Manage nuget Packages`, for this project we gonna need to install the following packages:
-Once the package is located, select it, then on the right side a button for installing will be available.
-Click on it and wait for the installation to be completed.
+- EntityFrameworkCore
+- EntityFrameworkCore.Relational
+- EntityFrameworkCore.SqlServer

+In the next step we will be creating a new project for classes, and in this new project we gonna need to install the following packages:
+- EntityFrameworkCore
+- EntityFrameworkCore.SqlServer
+- EntityFrameworkCore.Tools

 ## Adding Classes/Tables